Brother Power the Geek: Original appearance

-The original series lasted only two issues.
-Brother Power was originally a mannequin abandoned in an empty tailor's shop.
-The shop was taken over by hippies Nick Cranston and Paul Cymbalist, who dressed up the dummy in Paul's wet and bloodied "hip threads" to keep them from shrinking, having been attacked by Hound Dawg and other war hawks.
-Forgotten for months, but eventually struck by lightning, Brother Power was brought to life and endowed with superpowers.
+Brother Power was originally a rag doll-like mannequin left in an empty abandoned tailor's shop that hippies Nick Cranston and Paul Cymbalist were squatting in.

+After being been attacked by brutish biker gang leader Hound Dawg and his fellow war hawks the Mongrels, they dressed up the stuffed cloth dummy with its bendable wire skeleton and shaggy mop-like hair in Paul's wet and bloodied "hip threads" to keep them from shrinking.
+Forgotten for months by the radiator and absorbing the sun and rain from an open window and various spilled chemicals, it was eventually struck by lightning and brought to life.

+Much like Frankenstein's Monster, the character is portrayed as grotesque but good-natured, with a mind eager to learn and incredible strength, and it was the latter quality that led Nick and Paul to dub him "Brother Power".

+Nicknamed "Pow" for short, he learned how to talk and read and write and quickly adapted to the laidback peace-loving flower child lifestyle and groovy lingo, using his powers to protect his friends from biker attacks and otherwise help those around him, leaping from rooftop to rooftop like some far out cross between Spider-Man and the Scarecrow from Wizard of Oz.

-Shortly after his creation, Brother Power was kidnapped by the "Psychedelic Circus".
-The freaks in the Freakshow at the "Psychedelic Circus" were based on the styles of Ed Roth and Harvey Kurtzman, who were friends of Joe Simon.
-After escaping, he was fixed up and given a face by another hippie named Cindy, and attempted to run for the United States Congress.
+Shortly after his creation however Brother Power was kidnapped by the "Psychedelic Circus" who chained him up and forced him to act as a geek in a freak show alongside other weird creatures who were based on the styles of Ed Roth and Harvey Kurtzman, artists who were friends of Joe Simon.

+After he escaped, a hippie girl named Cindy repaired his rag-stuffed body.
+She then painted a more attractive doll-like face over his rudimentary features and gave him his signature orange turtleneck sweater with a blue flower symbol on the front.

+Inspired by her kindness, he decided he needed to do more for his community and attempted to run for the United States Congress.

 His misadventures with the establishment led to finding work and encouraging other hippies to do so, eventually getting hired by the J.P.
 Acme Corporation just as it was taken over by the wicked Lord Sliderule.
 Brother Power's ingenuity still made the assembly line run more efficiently.

-Brother Power was last seen being shot into space on orders from Governor Ronald Reagan, after trying to prevent the sabotage of a rocket launch by Hound Dawg and his gang, knowing it would be blamed on hippies.
+Brother Power was last seen being shot into space on orders from Governor Ronald Reagan after trying to prevent the sabotage of a rocket launch by Hound Dawg and his gang, knowing it would be blamed on hippies.